Amelia Island: Battle of Amelia Island

 On September 13 the Battle of Amelia Island started when the Spaniards erected a battery of four brass cannons on McLure's Hill east of the fort.
 With about 300 men, supported by two gunboats, they shelled Fernandina.
 Irwin's forces included ninety-four men, the privateer ships Morgiana and St. Joseph, and the armed schooner Jupiter.
 Spanish gunboats began firing at 3:30 pm and the battery on the hill joined the cannonade.
 The guns of Fort San Carlos, on the river bluff northwest of the hill, and those of the St. Joseph defended Amelia Island.
 Cannonballs killed two and wounded other Spanish troops clustered below.
 Firing continued until dark.
 The Spanish commander, convinced he could not capture the island, withdrew his forces.

 An official document announcing the results of elections held under Louis-Michel Aury's authority in 1817.

 French privateer Louis-Michel Aury

 Hubbard and Irwin later joined forces with French-born pirate Louis-Michel Aury, who laid claim to Amelia Island supposedly on behalf of the revolutionary Republic of Mexico.
 He had formerly been associated with MacGregor in South American filibuster adventures, Aury had also been a leader among a group of buccaneers based on Galveston Island, Texas.

 Aury assumed control of Amelia, creating an administrative body called the "Supreme Council of the Floridas".
-He directed his secretaries Pedro Gual and Vicente Pazos to draw up a constitution, and invited all of Florida to unite in throwing off the Spanish yoke.
+Two Spanish American operatives, Pedro Gual Escandón and Vicente Pazos, arrived to help establish the government and to draft a constitution; they invited all of Florida to unite in throwing off the Spanish yoke.
 For the few months that Aury controlled Amelia Island, the flag of the revolutionary Republic of Mexico was flown.
 His supposed "clients" were still fighting the Spanish in their war for independence at the time.